Newcastle Freshers' Event

-Submit your attendee data
+Submit your attendee registration form

-Prize draw: if you submit your completed attendee registration form to the Alumni Engagement team within seven calendar days of the event, you will be entered into a free prize draw to win a £50 voucher to use online or in store, at Ryder & Amies.
+If we receive your form within seven calendar days of your event, you will be entered into a free prize draw to win a £50 voucher to use online, or in store, at Ryder & Amies.
 Terms and conditions apply.

 Share your feedback

-Keep in touch with attendees
+Stay in touch with attendees

-It is recommended that you keep in contact with event attendees.
-You could start with an email thanking them for coming to your event and inviting them to join your mailing list.
-Follow this with an invitation to your seasonal event over the Christmas vacation and continue to promote the Group's student engagement activties throughout the year.
-Why not invite them to next year's Freshers' Event as volunteers?
+We suggest starting with an email thanking attendees for coming to your event and inviting them to join your mailing list.
+If you haven't done so already, provide them with your data protection statement and ask for their written consent for the Group to keep in contact with them.
+You could follow this with an invitation to your Christmas, or other festive, event and continue to promote the Group's student engagement activities throughout the academic year.
+Why not invite them to next year's Freshers' Event as current student volunteers?

-Keep in touch with volunteers
+Stay in touch with volunteers

-- recent graduates: invite them to join the Group and/or sign up to the mailing list.
+- Recent graduates: invite them to join the Group and/or sign up to the mailing list.
 Please signpost them to other Groups if they are based in a different area

 Next year's events